aaron-howard/PagerDuty-Ops-Scripts/README.md

 3. Add or update tests when you introduce test coverage
 4. Submit a pull request

+For defects, use the **Bug report** issue template (Python version, command run, no secrets in the report).

 ### Code Standards

 - Follow PEP 8 style guide